A Geek’s Love Letter to Pixels

 For my own experiments, I needed a proper test subject — so I chose the Mandelbrot set, in german speaking countries also known as the Apfelmännchen.
 See this post for further inspiration. 🙂 Try out my app right here.

-Of course, the resolution is way too high for what we actually need — but that’s part of the fun.
+Of course, the resolution of this image is way too high for what we actually need — but that’s part of the fun.
 And honestly, seeing a Mandelbrot fractal reappear today as pixel art feels oddly poetic…

 Holiday Plans: Pixel by Pixel